 What happens to products already on the market on 11 December 2027?

 They keep their existing market access and are not retroactively forced through the CRA conformity assessment.
 A pre-existing product is only pulled into the full Regulation if, after 11 December 2027, it undergoes a substantial modification, in which case it is treated as a new product placed on the market.
-The reporting duty does apply to those legacy products from 11 September 2026, and security updates owed under any existing support commitment continue (Article 69(2); reporting duty at Article 69(3)).
+The reporting duty does apply to those legacy products from 11 September 2026, and security updates owed under any existing support commitment continue.

 Who enforces the CRA and where do the fines come from?

 Each Member State designates one or more market surveillance authorities, coordinated through the Administrative Cooperation Group (ADCO) and supported by ENISA.
-Authorities can request technical documentation, demand corrective action, restrict or recall non-compliant products, and impose the Article 64 fines.
+Authorities can request technical documentation, demand corrective action, restrict or recall non-compliant products, and impose fines.
 The Commission can act for products with EU-wide impact.
-ENISA runs the single reporting platform for Article 14 incidents and vulnerabilities.
+ENISA runs the single reporting platform for severe incidents and exploited vulnerabilities.